Important Numbers:

 • National Domestic Violence Hotline: 800-799-7233

 Remember: Filing a violence case with authorities does NOT include automatic divorce.
 You would need to file that separately as divorce is considered a civil court matter.
-Only filing a violence case would result in a criminal trial.
+Only filing a violence case would result in a criminal case.

 ❋ Greater Charlotte Hope Line